 Where should you plant hydrangeas?

 Most hydrangeas thrive in partial shade or sun.
 They especially like morning sun and afternoon shade, as the afternoon sun can be too harsh for them.
 Afternoon shade is essential in hot, dry climates.
 Hydrangeas make fantastic foundation plants not only because they look striking against the house.
 They also because they love the partial sun and shelter that the walls and eaves of a house offer.

 How do you prepare the soil for planting hydrangeas?

-After you plant the hydrangea into the amended soil, be sure to add a thick layer of mulch to prevent weeds and maintain soil moisture.
-Then, give the plant a deep watering right after planting, and again once or twice a week to keep the soil moist but not soggy (see watering tips below).
+After you plant the hydrangea into the amended soil, be sure to add a thick layer of mulch.
+This will prevent weeds and maintain soil moisture.
+Then, give the plant a deep watering right after planting.
+Then again once or twice a week to keep the soil moist but not soggy (see watering tips below).